weaveworks/weave/site/kube-addon.md

 and the [NetworkPolicy API object definition](http://kubernetes.io/docs/api-reference/extensions/v1beta1/definitions/#_v1beta1_networkpolicy).

+**Note:** as of version 1.9 of Weave Net, the Network Policy Controller allows all multicast traffic.
+Since a single multicast address may be used by multiple pods, we cannot implement rules to isolate them individually.
+You can turn this behaviour off (block all multicast traffic) by adding `--allow-mcast` as an argument to `weave-npc` in the YAML configuration.

 ###<a name="blocked-connections"></a> Troubleshooting Blocked Connections

 If you suspect that legitimate traffic is being blocked by the Weave Network Policy Controller, the first thing to do is check the `weave-npc` container's logs.